keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 ## Adding a new Workload to an Application

-To add a new workload (e.g. a new deployment) to an existing app, you will need to:
+To add a new workload (e.g. a new deployment) to an existing app, you must:

 * Make sure the `keptn.sh/app`/`app.kubernetes.io/part-of` label/annotation is present
 on the new workload
-* Add the new workload to the `KeptnApp`, if you have defined the `KeptnApp` yourself previously.
+* Add the new workload to the `KeptnApp`, if you have previously defined the `KeptnApp resource manually.
 If the application has been discovered automatically, this step is not needed.

 For example, to add the deployment `podtato-head-left-leg` to the